chocolacula/DoNotCopyAnalyser/README.md

     public readonly Data = new Data();
 }
 ```
+You cannot copy the object like underlying pointer anymore, now you have one less state.

-It will go to a compilation error and you'll have to use your changable global data directly.
+It will lead to a compilation error and you'll have to use your changable global data directly.